Rickydiaz30/switchai-backend/README.md

+# 🚂 The Problem: Rail Yard Classification at Scale

+## Overview

+Modern freight rail yards—especially large hump yards like Rice Yard in Waycross, GA operated by CSX Transportation—are responsible for sorting thousands of railcars per day into outbound trains.

+Each railcar must be assigned to the correct classification track (bowl track) based on its destination, routing, and operational constraints.

+At scale, this becomes a complex, real-time decision problem involving:

+- Limited track capacity
+- Unpredictable train arrivals
+- Conflicting priorities
+- Physical and safety constraints
+- Downstream network dependencies

+---

+## How a Hump Yard Works (Simplified)

+Rail yard operations follow a pipeline:

+### 1. Intake (Receiving Yard)
+- Trains arrive and occupy receiving tracks
+- Cars are inspected and prepared for classification

+### 2. Classification (Hump + Bowl)
+- Cars are pushed over a hump and routed into tracks
+- Each track represents a destination or outbound block

+### 3. Outbound Build (Pull-down)
+- Tracks are pulled and assembled into outbound trains
+- Trains are built in a specific order and depart

+---

+## Core Operational Challenges

+### 1. Arrival Variability
+Trains do not arrive evenly—they "bunch."

+**Impact:**
+- Receiving yard congestion
+- Delays before classification begins
+- Unbalanced workload across the yard

+---

+### 2. Hump vs Pull-down Imbalance
+Cars can be classified faster than they can be assembled into outbound trains.

+**Impact:**
+- Bowl tracks fill up
+- Reduced effective capacity
+- Forced suboptimal decisions

+---

+### 3. Track Contamination ("Dirty Tracks")
+Incorrect or poorly planned assignments lead to mixed or unusable tracks.

+**Impact:**
+- Rework (re-humping, doubling, digging cars out)
+- Increased dwell time
+- Reduced throughput

+---

+### 4. Capacity Constraints
+Each track has limits:

+- Number of cars
+- Total weight
+- Operational restrictions

+**Impact:**
+- Invalid assignments
+- Overflow conditions
+- Increased manual intervention

+---

+### 5. Misroutes and Rework
+Even small error rates scale quickly.

+**Impact:**
+- 15–20 minute delays per incident
+- Cascading downstream effects
+- Increased labor and resource usage

+---

+### 6. Downstream Dependencies
+Outbound trains must be built correctly and on time.

+**Impact:**
+- Missed connections
+- Network-wide delays
+- Reduced service reliability

+---

+## Why This Problem Is Hard

+Rail yard classification is not just about assigning a car to a track.

+It is about making the **best possible decision given the current state of the yard**, including:

+- Track availability
+- Current occupancy
+- Future demand
+- Train priorities
+- Operational constraints

+Every decision affects future decisions.

+---

+## Opportunity for Machine Learning

+Machine learning can assist by improving decision quality, not replacing operations.

+Key opportunities include:

+- Predicting train arrivals and yard congestion
+- Recommending optimal track assignments
+- Identifying high-risk decisions (misroutes, rework)
+- Improving yard flow and reducing dwell time

+---

+## Project Goal

+This project aims to simulate and solve a simplified version of this problem by:

+- Modeling railcars, tracks, and classifications
+- Enforcing operational constraints
+- Integrating a machine learning service for track recommendations
+- Building a backend system that reflects real-world yard decision workflows

+---

+## Summary

+> The challenge is not just sorting railcars —
+> it is maintaining flow across an entire constrained system in real time.

+This project focuses on building a system that can:

+- Understand the state of a rail yard
+- Make feasible, explainable assignment decisions
+- Evolve toward intelligent, data-driven optimization

+# 💡 The Solution: SwitchAI

+SwitchAI is a backend system designed to simulate and improve rail yard classification decisions.

+It models railcars, classifications, and (future) yard constraints, while integrating with a machine learning service to recommend track assignments.

+The system is built with a microservices-ready architecture:

+- Spring Boot handles core business logic and data persistence
+- MongoDB stores operational data
+- A separate Python ML service generates track predictions

+---

+## 🎯 What This System Does

+- Stores and manages railcar data
+- Requests track predictions from an ML service
+- Validates and persists classification decisions
+- Provides APIs for querying and filtering yard activity

+---

+## 🔄 Current Workflow

+1. Client submits railcar data
+2. Railcar is stored in MongoDB
+3. Client requests a prediction using `railcarId`
+4. Spring Boot calls the ML service
+5. ML returns a predicted track
+6. Classification is saved in MongoDB
+7. Result is returned to the client

+---

+## 🚧 Current Limitations (Planned Improvements)

+This is an early-stage system.
+Future improvements will include:

+- Track capacity constraints
+- Yard-state-aware decision logic
+- Rule-based validation before ML acceptance
+- More realistic classification modeling

+---

+## 🎯 Goal

+Evolve this system into a realistic prototype of a rail yard decision engine that:

+- Understands yard constraints
+- Makes feasible assignment decisions
+- Integrates machine learning as a recommendation layer

 # SwitchAI Backend (v1)

 SwitchAI is a backend system for managing railcar data and predicting yard track assignments using a machine learning service.